mozilla-releng/relengdocs/procedures/merge_duty.rst

 Bump Nightly version in ShipIt
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-ShipIt currently hardcodes the version of Nightly that’s being released.
+ShipIt currently hard-codes the version of Nightly that's being released.
-It doesn’t automatically updated because it would need to know when a
+It doesn't automatically updated because it would need to know when a
 new nightly was available, not just when the version had been updated
 in-tree.
 Everything up to merging this pull request can be done early,
 but the PR must not be merged before the first nightly has been built